 Tuesday-Friday: 9 a.m.-5 p.m.

-Our team will be available remotely.
-To connect with your Case Manager, please call their direct line or email them directly.
-Staff are not in the building but will be accessing phone messages and email regularly.
+To connect with your Case Manager, please call their direct line or email them.
 Please allow up to 48 hours for a response.
 If you are unsure whom to contact, email us at firstname.lastname@example.org or call us at 763-489-7500.
 Messages will be retrieved throughout each day and will be routed to staff.
+Access to the building is limited.

 Emergency Financial Assistance